Alfie Gilchrist: Chelsea

 On 19 September 2023, he signed a new contract with the club until June 2025.
 On 27 December, Gilchrist made his senior debut, subbed-on in stoppage time, in a 2–1 win against Crystal Palace in the Premier League.
 Gilchrist's first start for the senior squad came on 6 January 2024, in Chelsea's 4–0 defeat of Preston North End in the FA Cup.

 On 2 April 2024, Gilchrist signed a new contract with Chelsea, keeping him at the club until 2026.

-On 15 April 2024, after coming on as an 88th minute substitute for Malo Gusto, Gilchrist scored his first goal for Chelsea in a 6–0 win over Everton.
+On 15 April 2024, after coming on as an 88th-minute substitute for Malo Gusto, Gilchrist scored his first goal for Chelsea in a 6–0 win over Everton.

 Loan to Sheffield United

 On 7 August 2024, Gilchrist was loaned out to Championship side Sheffield United on a season-long deal.
 He made his debut for the club on 10 August in the league in a 2–0 win against Preston North End.
-Gilchrist would make 30 appearances in the Championship for Sheffield United, keeping 15 cleansheets as they finished 3rd on 90 points, reaching the play-off final, though Gilchrist wouldn't be in the squad for United's 2-1 loss to Sunderland.
+Gilchrist would make 30 appearances in the Championship for Sheffield United, keeping 15 cleansheets as they finished 3rd on 90 points, reaching the play-off final, though Gilchrist wouldn't be in the squad for United's 2–1 loss to Sunderland.

 West Bromwich Albion

 On 29 August 2025, Gilchrist signed for West Bromwich Albion on a four-year contract.
-Gilchrist made his first appearance for West Brom on 1 October as an 85th minute substitute in a 1-0 away win against Norwich City.
+Gilchrist made his first appearance for West Brom on 1 October as an 85th-minute substitute in a 1–0 away win against Norwich City.

+Leyton Orient (loan)

+On 11 August 2026, Gilchrist joined League One club Leyton Orient on a season-long loan deal.